NicWickman/Sozu/README.md

 # Sozu

 Mechanical Turk reimagined on the blockchain.
-Chainlink Hackathon Spring 2021

 # Description